vitor-gercov/vitor-gercov/README.md

 ## Hi there, I'm Vitor 👋

 ### I'm a Developer 💻 Metalhead 🤘 and Gamer 🎮!!
-- ⌚ I'm 22 years old
+- ⌚ I'm 23 years old
-- 💻 I’m currently working with Typescript in Angular 12
+- 💻 I’m currently working with Typescript in Angular 13
+- I'm studying a lot about web and mobile acessibility and interface tests

 ##